Convergence of Newton's method in shape optimisation via approximate normal functions: Introduction

 \section{Introduction}

-Shape optimisation is concerned with the minimisation of real-valued shape or objective functions $J(\Omega)$ depending on subsets $\Omega\subset \R^d$; see \cite{HenPie05,SokZol89,MR2731611,MR1969772}.
-Many tasks in industry lead to shape optimisation problems and thus it is of paramount importance to find efficient methods to solve these problems numerically.
+Shape optimisation is concerned with the minimisation of real-valued shape functions $J(\Omega)$ over an admissible set $\mathcal A$ containing a collection of subsets $\Omega\subset \VR^d$; see \cite{HenPie05,SokZol89,DelZol11,MR1969772}.
+Many tasks and processes in industry can be optimised using shape optimisation methods.
+Therefore it is of paramount importance to find efficient methods to solve these problems numerically.